-Spanish Translation Services starting at $0.12 a word!
+Document Translation Services starting at $0.15 a word!

-Translate all your important documents into Spanish or English
+Translate all your important documents into Spanish, English or any other language

-Common Ground specializes in the highest quality Spanish translation services for Medical, Legal, Human Resources, Business and Marketing documents.
-Some of our most common Spanish translation requests are to:
+Common Ground specializes in the highest quality translation services for Medical, Legal, Human Resources, Business and Marketing documents.
+Some of our most common document translation requests are to:

 How are translation jobs billed?

 The industry standards for billing translation service jobs are to bill by the word in the target language.
 The “target language” is the language you’re translating your document into.
 The charge per word varies greatly on many factors: complexity of the document, the source language to target language combination, and turn-around time are some of the most important factors.
+Our rates start at $0.15 per word for a normal 3-5 business day turn around.
+If you need a document next day, you can expect to pay around double what the normal charge would be.
 If formatting and artwork are required, those are generally billed on an hourly basis.

 Who actually does the document translation?